 UNT makes reasonable academic accommodation for students with disabilities.
 Students seeking accommodation must first register with the Office of Disability Accommodation (ODA) to verify their eligibility.
 If a disability is verified, the ODA will provide a student with an accommodation letter to be delivered to faculty to begin a private discussion regarding one's specific course needs.
 Students may request accommodations at any time; however, ODA notices of accommodation should be provided as early as possible in the semester to avoid any delay in implementation.

-Note that students must obtain a new letter of accommodation every semester and must meet with each faculty member prior to implementation in class.
-For additional information see the ODA website (https://disability.unt.edu/).
+\Note that students must obtain a new letter of accommodation for every semester and must meet with each faculty member prior to implementation in each class.
+For additional information see https://studentaffairs.unt.edu/office-disability-access.